Sheila Anderson-Masse - Grade 9 Advisor; French Teacher, Middle School & High School

 Andrew was born to two Waldorf teachers and raised in Chicago, Illinois.
 After majoring in Mathematics and Philosophy and minoring in Computer Science for his undergraduate degree at Beloit College, Andrew went on to work in IT in Austin, Texas.
 He later completed a Master of Science in Applied Mathematics from the University of Houston and then went back to Chicago to teach high school mathematics.
 Three years later he was married and living in Honolulu, Hawaii this time teaching both middle and high school math and computer science.

 In 2013, Andrew moved to Toronto where he taught middle school math at Waldorf Academy in downtown Toronto.
-Andrew, his partner Erika and their two sons Eoin and Leo moved to Richmond Hill in 2017.
+Andrew, his partner Erika and their children joined TWS in 2017.

 Shubnum holds an honours Bachelor of Science in Biochemistry from the University of Waterloo and a Bachelor of Education from the University of Toronto.
 Prior to joining the teaching profession, she worked as a research assistant at Lawson Research Institute in London, Ontario and subsequently at Toronto General Hospital.
 Shubnum is a member in good standing of the Ontario College of Teachers.

-Ariel Massett - Art Teacher, Lower School & High School
+Ariel Massett - Grade 10 Advisor; Art Teacher, Lower School & High School

 Profile to come